flub78/multitenant/doc/development/debugging.md

     zend_extension = xdebug
     Restart the Apache Webserver

-    check phpinfo again to see the XDEBUG section
+    check phpinfo again to see that XDEBUG is enabled

 ## Configuration